 Welcome to the home of Tilford village cricket club, probably one of the friendliest cricket clubs in Surrey, and certainly the club with the most famous and quintessentially British cricket greens to call home.
-We have 2 competitive Saturday teams playing in division 1 & 3 of the I’Anson League, and our Sunday team enjoy friendly matches every week all summer long on our beloved green.
+We have 3 competitive Saturday teams, and following the successful promotion of the 2nd XI now playing in division 1, 2 & 7 of the I’Anson League, and our Sunday team enjoy friendly matches every week all summer long on our beloved green.
+We also have an award winning junior section which hosts up to 100 young boys and girls on Friday evenings throughout the early summer months developing new skills, making new friends and learning the great benefits that participation in sport can bring.

 The Green at Tilford was designated an open space for recreational purposes in 1853.
 The current Cricket Club has played here since 1886, though there is a strong feeling amongst Cricket historians that Cricket was played on the Green many years before due to the presence of one of the most famous Georgian Cricketers of his generation ‘Silver Billy’ Beldham, who lived at Oak Cottage next to the Barley Mow from 1822 until he died at the age of 96 in 1862.